buidai123/Kaggle_VSCode_Remote_SSH/README.md

 ### Step 3: Get Ngrok Authtoken

 1. Go to [Ngrok](https://ngrok.com) and sign in or create an account.
-2. Navigate to the "Auth" section of the dashboard.
+2. Navigate to the "Authtoken" section of the dashboard.
 3. Copy your auth token.